seanpar203/exercise_app_backend/README.md

   <li><strong>Exercise Cues:</strong> The app provides detailed cues for each exercise to guide users in maintaining proper form and technique.
 These cues are stored in a separate model for easy management.</li>
 </ul>

+<h2>Tech</h2>

+<h2>Database:</h2>
+<p>The project uses PostgreSQL as the database management system.
+PostgreSQL is known for its robustness, extensibility, and support for complex queries.</p>

+<h2>Django Rest Framework (3.14.0):</h2>
+<p>Django Rest Framework (DRF) is a powerful and flexible toolkit for building Web APIs in Django applications.
+It extends Django's capabilities to handle serialization, authentication, permissions, and viewsets for API endpoints.</p>

+<h2>Django Multiselectfield (0.1.12):</h2>
+<p>This library provides a model and form fields for handling multiple selections in Django models.
+It's used in the project to handle multiple choices for fields such as fitness goals, experience levels, and workout locations.</p>